ice-rlab/nanotag/README.md

 ![](./figs/nanotag.png)

-Please cite the following [paper](https://arxiv.org/abs/2509.22027) if you use NanoTag's open-source artifact:
+Please cite the following [paper](https://arxiv.org/abs/2509.22027) if you use NanoTag's open-source artifacts:

 ```
 @inproceedings{li-nanotag-oakland-2026,